 Our little “Lukie Boy” who has been running around like a rabid dog all morning, has finally crashed into a peaceful sleep, not before screaming his lungs out that one of us sits with him until he lulls off to dreamland.
 I must admit, my husband loves this, he gets to watch cricket quietly in our room whilst said little toddler falls asleep (our room has an adjoining room, which is where the little prince sleeps).

-This toddler life just seems to good to be true!
+This toddler life just seems too good to be true!
 Well, for me as a grown-up it does.

-If I was able to act like a toddler, here’s how I think my day would go!
+If I was able to act like a toddler, and throw some mean toddler tantrums, here’s how I think my day would go!

 - I would wake up, go running through the house waking everyone as I go.